alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 | Gas | Hydrogen | 0.7 g |
 | **Total** | -- | 8.1 kg |

-An 8 kg airship will certainly be able to hover.
+An 8 kg airship will certainly be able to float.
-Remember that lift is due to the volume of air displaced by the hydrogen, so with 8.38 m³ lift will be:
+Remember that lift is due to the volume of air displaced by the hydrogen, so with our 8.38 m³ lift will be:

 ```
 L = 8.38 * (1.3 - 0.070) kg/m³ ~ 10.3 kg.
 ```

-So we still have more than 2 kg to go, right?
+So we still have more than 2 kg to spare, right?
 But this is at sea level with at unrealistic temperatures of 0 °C!
 As temperature raises air becomes less dense, so we will get less and less lift: